guilhermesimoes/Sublime4Ruby/README.md

 **Reveal the current file in the sidebar**

-Handy for finding the location of a Rails file.

 ```json
 [
 { "keys": ["ctrl+shift+r"], "command": "reveal_in_side_bar" }
 ]
 ```

+Handy for finding the location of the file you're currently working on.

 **Tab switch like in any browser**